uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/database/README.md

 ## Step 4: Copy `global.properties` to local environment location and add credentials and URL

-In uPortal 5, deployers are strongly encouraged to configure a local `portal.home` directory to keep configuration that is specific to the environment but should not be captured in a repo.
+In uPortal 5, adopters are strongly encouraged to configure a local `portal.home` directory to keep configuration that is specific to the environment but should not be captured in a repo.
 In particular, database and other service credentials should not be captured.
 If `portal.home` is not configured, the default is the portal/ directory in Tomcat.

 During `./gradlew portalInit` or `./gradlew tomcatInstall`, the files from the repo's `etc/portal/` directory are